 The Best Things to do in Dusseldorf, Germany by JetSettingFools.com

-Not a destination that lands on many visitors German travel itinerary, Dusseldorf is somewhat of a hidden gem.
+Not a destination that lands on many German travel itineraries, Dusseldorf is somewhat of a hidden gem.
 The city only wiggled its way into our plans because of the much-touted Dusseldorf Christmas Market.
-We were elated to find that there are a surprising number of things to do in Dusseldorf, Germany!
+We were elated to find a number of great things to do in Dusseldorf, Germany!

 Our site utilizes Affiliate Links.
 If you use them to make a purchase, we may earn a commission.
 For more information, read our Disclosure Policy.

-Our list of Dusseldorf activities includes everything you need.
-In addition to our tips of things to see in Dusseldorf, we include essential information and a helpful sightseeing map.
-Also, at the end of the post, we offer advice on where to stay and how to get there.
+Our list of Dusseldorf activities includes everything you need to know.
+Additionally, we include a helpful sightseeing map.
+At the end of the article, we offer advice on where to stay and how to get there.

-Save, Pin or Bookmark our Dusseldorf Travel Guide to plan your trip to Germany!
+Save, Pin or Bookmark our Dusseldorf Travel Guide for your trip to Germany!

 #1 Drink Dusseldorf Altbier